 Learn to identify and avoid the allergen that is causing your inflammation to avoid future irritation.
 Stay indoors and use air conditioning during high-allergen hours of the day during spring and summer months to help cut down on your exposure to outdoor allergens.

-If your symptoms occur frequently or are long-lasting, your doctor can prescribe anti-inflammatory eye drops or antihistamines, such as Otrivine-Antistin.
+If your symptoms occur frequently or last longer than a few days, your doctor can prescribe anti-inflammatory eye drops or antihistamines.

-Most people find relief from their allergy symptoms when the weather turns colder or if they can avoid the allergen in question.
-If your condition becomes chronic, it can affect your vision or scar your cornea, the outermost layer of the eye that acts as a lens and also protects the eyes from dust, germs, and other harmful agents.
+Most people find relief from their allergy symptoms when the weather turns colder or if they can avoid the allergen.
+If your condition becomes chronic, it can affect your vision or scar your cornea, which is the outermost layer of the eye that protects the eyes from dust, germs, and other harmful agents.

-If your symptoms do not improve with home care or begin to interfere with your vision, make an appointment to see your eye doctor, allergist, or primary care physician to avoid long-term complications.
+If your symptoms do not improve with home care, worsen or begin to interfere with your vision, make an appointment to see your eye doctor, allergist, or primary care physician to avoid long-term complications.